joelouthan/Theologicus/src/pastorals/1-timothy4-11-5-2.md

 This is not legalism nor a bunch of works we have to do in order for others to accept us and judge us in their own eyes.
 There judgment doesn't matter.
 Only God's.
 But here is the thing.

->Luke 13:6-9 (CSB) And he told this parable: “A man had a fig tree that was planted in his vineyard.
+>Luke 13:6-9 And he told this parable: “A man had a fig tree that was planted in his vineyard.
 He came looking for fruit on it and found none.
 He told the vineyard worker, ‘Listen, for three years I have come looking for fruit on this fig tree and haven’t found any.
 Cut it down!
 Why should it even waste the soil?’
 >
 >“But he replied to him, ‘Sir, leave it this year also, until I dig around it and fertilize it.
 Perhaps it will produce fruit next year, but if not, you can cut it down.’”

 Let me explain that parable in another way:

->Galatians 5:18-26 (CSB) But if you are led by the Spirit, you are not under the law.
+>Galatians 5:18-26 But if you are led by the Spirit, you are not under the law.
 >
 >Now the works of the flesh are obvious: sexual immorality, moral impurity, promiscuity, idolatry, sorcery, hatreds, strife, jealousy, outbursts of anger, selfish ambitions, dissensions, factions, envy, drunkenness, carousing, and anything similar.
 I am warning you about these things—as I warned you before—that those who practice such things will not inherit the kingdom of God.
 >